Senior Men Overview

-The Club must provide afternoon tea for all players and umpires at each home game.
+The club must provide afternoon tea for all players and umpires at each home game.
 Each player is expected to bring enough food for themselves and an opposition player.
-Sandwiches and fruit are preferred and all fruit should be cut up to minimise the effort required to serve it at afternoon tea.
+Sandwiches and fruit are preferred, and all items should be cut up to minimise the effort required to serve it at afternoon tea.

 Elsternwick has an enviable reputation when it comes to the quality of its afternoon tea and the club is keen to maintain the high standard.

 Senior players must give their Captain, the Coach or the Chairman of Selectors at least one week’s notice if they are unavailable for any game during the season.
-Contact details of the Selection Committee can be accessed via the Contact ECC menu item on the left of the screen.
+Contact details of the Selection Committee can be viewed via the Senior Men / Contacts menu.

 The selection committee will assess players who may be injured.

-Training proceeds regardless of weather conditions.
-Players should advise the coach of their availability for training via the Team App and should advise their Captain, the Coach or the Chairman of Selectors if they need to leave training early.
+Training normally proceeds regardless of weather conditions.
+Players should advise their Captain, the Coach or the Chairman of Selectors if they are unable to train or need to leave training early.